-Going over the physical features first, this has been a pleasure to work with.
-The headband uptop offers supple leather when touched, with fine details of being stitched on the sides.
+These headphones have been a pleasure to work with.
+The headband up top offers supple leather when touched, with the fine details of being stitched on the sides.
 Underneath features very plush padding for comfort which I’ll get into detail shortly.
-Going down the sides, matte black is offered with a subtle amount of gloss black accents.
+Going down the sides, matte black is offered with a subtle amount of glossy black accents.

-Further illustration, the 3 meter cable features a quarter inch, or 6.3mm plug typically used for receivers and amps.
-And for some out there that may only have a 3.5mm port, Sennheiser does offer an adaptor to convert the sizes.
-Granted this will protrude a bit from your device, but it’s a relief to see this offered and you can at least start listening to these right away.
+Further illustration, the 3 meter cable features a quarter inch, or 6.3 mm plug, typically used for receivers and amps.
+And for some out there that may only have a 3.5mm port, Sennheiser does offer an adapter to convert the sizes.
+Granted this will protrude a bit from your device, but it’s a relief to see this offered and you can at least start listening to them right away.
 The shorter cable only has the 3.5mm jack which is more appropriate with your phone or sitting at the computer.

-But last, going back to the earcups, these features velour earpads which are super soft and smooth to the ears, and surprisingly didn’t cause any sweating or discomfort from wearing these for 4hrs straight.
-I do however wished a second pair of earpads were offered as some may prefer the leather.
+But last, going back to the earcups, these features velour earpads which are super soft and smooth to the ears, and surprisingly didn’t cause any sweating or discomfort from wearing these for 4 hours straight.
+I do however wish a second pair of earpads were offered as some may prefer the leather.

-Leading into comfort, these are super lightweight, putting this on my trusty tried and true scale, I’m measuring these in at 244grams, one of the lightest headphones I’ve personally tested.
-The plush padding ontop prevent any wearing fatigue at the crown of my head, and the clamping force is on the subtle side. .
+Leading into comfort, these are super lightweight, putting this on my trusty tried and true scale, I’m measuring them at 244 grams, one of the lightest headphones I’ve personally tested.
+The plush padding on top prevent any wearing fatigue at the crown of my head, and the clamping force is on the subtle side.
 The jawline where I would notice wearing fatigue was perfectly fine.
 Because of the huge opening inside and I’m sure due to the open-back design, the ears always remained cool and breathable to me, instead of enclosed and confined.
 Wearing these in general has felt very airy with minimal to no effort.

-And real quickly here, regarding build quality, these do feel top-notch.
-No chatter, no squeaks, nothing compromised from what I can tell when I put this through my stress test, that I do on all my headphones.
+And really quickly here, regarding build quality, these do feel top-notch.
+No chatter, no squeaks, nothing compromised from what I can tell when I put this through the extensive stress test that I do on all my headphones.

 As I’ve just mentioned Open-Back several times, some may not be too familiar with this concept since most headphones are designed with a closed back.
 With the latter, sound is confined in the earcup, with minimal to no sound escaping to your environment.
 With many closed-back reviews, you want minimal sound leaking as much as possible, so folks around you can’t hear what you’re listening to.
 As for an Open-Back, which is what these are here, sound-leaking will be completely obvious and while wearing headphones, there’s minimal to no noise isolation at all.
 You can hear what is going around you as well.
 The trade-off, because the sound is naturally not confined into the ear-cup and sound is able to be pushed out in a sense, the sound signature is intended to significantly offer much more of an open sound stage, as if you were at the concert hall.
 These headphones are intended to be used in the comfort of your own home, away from any noise sources to be fully enjoyed.
 Not to be worn to the train station and not to escape your kids.